Skip to main content

 • Be 2 months of age or older and a minimum of 2lbs.

 • Arrive in a humane trap (also known as a live trap – i.e. Havahart/Tomahawk).
 If you do not have a humane trap, they can often be purchased at your local lawn and garden center or online.
-EHS has a limited supply of traps for rent.
-Trap rental at EHS is $10 for a two-week rental period.
-You will be charged the full price of a trap ($80) if they are not returned at the end of the two-week rental period or if they are returned damaged.
 Please note that the Erie Humane Society will not send staff or volunteers to trap cats on your property.

 • Caregivers must return cats to the location they were trapped.